mjkwis/AIxCards/.ai/auth-logout-implementation-plan.md

 **Endpoint:** `POST /api/auth/logout`

-**Purpose:** Logout of currently logged-in user from the AIxCards system.
+**Purpose:** Logout of currently logged-in user from the 10xCards system.
 The endpoint invalidates the current user session, removes JWT tokens and clears cookies.
 This is a key security operation that terminates user access to protected resources.

 **Functionality:**